-Take a look at some of these to see what specific skills and duties are involved in the role—or to start applying!
+Take a look at some of these current project portfolio manager job openings to see what specific skills and duties are involved in the role—or to start applying!

 Additional Resources on Becoming a Project Portfolio Manager

-- – A thought leadership report done by the Project Management Institute on the power of project portfolio management.
+- Delivering on Strategy - A thought leadership report done by the Project Management Institute on the power of project portfolio management.

-- – Download this course for detailed templates, guides, and resources on becoming a project portfolio manager.
+- Project Portfolio Management (PPM) Essentials - Download this course for detailed templates, guides, and resources on becoming a project portfolio manager.

-- – Learn and understand the risks involved with project portfolio management and how to avoid them.
+- The Major Challenges of Enterprise Project Portfolio Management - Learn and understand the risks involved with project portfolio management and how to avoid them.